AN AFRICAN PERSPECTIVE

 We are very fortunate to often work with very experienced Africa travellers, and a high number of our clients are extremely passionate about African wildlife.
 So where Coronavirus upsets plans for a safari, as it has done recently, most of our clients are happy to postpone their trip to a later date.
 This is what the industry and our suppliers in Africa desperately need.
 Although the holiday is delayed, the income stream stays intact and although this period will still be difficult for companies in Africa, they are far better off than if people simply ‘cancel’.
 As a result we have found it relatively straight-forward to postpone holidays, usually at no extra cost.
 We appreciate that there are some circumstances where cancelling is the only practical thing to do, however we would like to ask our clients to make this their very last option.

 OUR POLICY & YOUR OPTIONS

 Please feel free to contact us at any stage to discuss your holiday and the options you have.
 In general however we would say that if you are travelling more than 14 weeks in the future, you should sit tight for the moment and see what develops.
-We will contact you around 14 weeks prior to departure to see what your thoughts are, though this timescale is flexible depending on developments with the pandemic.
+We will contact you between 14 and 12 weeks prior to departure to see what your thoughts are, though this timescale is flexible depending on developments with the pandemic.
 If you would prefer to postpone at any stage, then we will be supportive and speak to suppliers as required.

 As with planning your trip, it is always best for you to speak to us directly about your options and we will try and help us much as possible.